 Questions and answers edited for length and clarity.

-These AMAs are quickly becoming one of our favorite ways to interact with the gut health community!
+Our second Reddit AMA was a hit!
+This time Luca, Ryszard, and Dr. Martin answered questions from the Reddit community on the gut microbiome, artificial intelligence for medicine, bioinformatics, and more.
 Check out some of the most popular questions we received and responded to below.
 To all the Redditors who sent in questions, thank you!

 Table of Contents